vip20/vscode-agile-board/README.md

 VSAgile wouldn't have been this amazing without these people.
 Thank you!
 - [Contributors](https://github.com/vip20/vscode-agile-board/graphs/contributors)

+## PS
+---
+The tasks and config files are stored in the local computer.
+Users can save or share it via GitHub repositories if necessary.
 ## Reviews
 ---
 [Do you like VSAgile?
 Leave us a review.](https://marketplace.visualstudio.com/items?itemName=vip20.vscode-agile-board&ssr=false#review-details)